-Now if you’re anything like me, looking over a list of this many different nonprofit conferences is stressful.
+If you’re anything like me, looking over a list of this many different nonprofit conferences is stressful.
 After all, I get paralysis when standing in the deodorant aisle at my local pharmacy.
 Do I go clear or stick?
-Roll on or spray?
-Glitter in the stick (that’s a thing, you guys!)?
-Do I want to smell like a ‘tropical shower’ or ‘powder fresh’?
-Choosing the wrong conference, however, can be THE pits because they take up work time, [sometimes] travel, & are always associated with hard costs.
+Roll-on or spray?
+Glitter in the stick (that’s a thing, you guys!) or nah?
+Do I want to smell like a tropical shower or have powder-fresh pits?
+Choosing the wrong conference, however, can be the pits because they take up work hours, often require travel, and are always associated with hard costs.
 If you don’t want to travel for your knowledge, we’ve also put together a great list of top nonprofit webinars for you too.Wow!
-Someone finally put all the nonprofit tech conferences in one place.
+Someone finally put all the nonprofit conferences in one place.
 Click To Tweet

 Here are 5 ways to choose the best conference for you:

 If you’re a social media strategist and attending a conference focused exclusively on the nonprofit auditing process, you’re probably in the wrong place.
 Conferences are a great, focused environment, to learn from experts and other professionals in your field, so make sure you pay attention to any niche or focus that the conference may have.
 Pro tip: The title of the conference is often telling.
 If that fails to answer your burning questions, check out the conference description.

 One of the best things about conferences is the ability to connect with peers, experts, or even potential funders.
 After all, nothing is quite as valuable as face time.
 Make sure the conference you’re attending has both ample networking opportunities as well as attendees committed to taking advantage of those opportunities — there’s nothing worse than working the cheese and crudités tray by yourself.